 The success of the Green Campus is mainly a result of the demand that exists in the ‘outside world’ (SMEs, industries, policymakers) for testing and valorizing ideas and questions they have by research institutes

-The Amsterdam Green Campus obtained several subsidies when they started (City of Amsterdam, Chamber of Commerce), and still receives funding (recently prolonged) from the member education institutes.
-The Campus has two employees and an office in the science department of the University of Amsterdam
+The AGC obtained several subsidies when they started (Municipality, Chamber of Commerce), and still receives funding from the member education institutes.
+The Campus has two employees and an office in the science department of the University of Amsterdam.
+The annual budget is 230k plus 2 fte.

 Evidence of success